Explore the School's many research groups, across all faculties and departments.

 The Maternal and Newborn Health Group carries out research to contribute to the international debate and key policy, measurement and evaluation issues related to the health of young children and their mothers.

-Conducting multidisciplinary research on the role of the public and private health sectors in delivering maternal health care.
+We conduct multidisciplinary research on the role of the private and public health sectors in delivering maternal and reproductive health care.

 The Measurement and Surveillance of HIV Epidemics Consortium (MeSH) develops, tests and implements innovative and efficient methods for routine HIV measurement and surveillance among adults and children.

 Supporting researchers from the social and medical sciences with the analysis of incomplete datasets.

 We are a group of mathematical modellers and health economists based at LSHTM and Public Health England who conduct applied epidemiological and economic research to inform public health decisions about vaccination.

 MRC International Nutrition Group